facebook/react/docs/docs/reference-test-renderer.md

 ## Ideas

-You can pass `createNodeMock` function to `TestRenderer.create` as the option, which allows for custom mocking behavior.
+You can pass `createNodeMock` function to `TestRenderer.create` as the option, which allows for custom mock refs.
 `createNodeMock` accepts the current element and should return a mock ref object.
+This is useful when you test a component rely on refs.

 ```javascript
 import TestRenderer from 'react-test-renderer';